School name change honors former longtime principal

 After long discussions and a community survey, the Appleton Area School District school board voted 4-3 in favor of renaming the school to honor Dunlap.

-On Monday afternoon, district officials unveiled a sign outside the school baring Dunlap’s name and officially dedicated the school to Dunlap.
+On Monday afternoon, district officials unveiled a sign outside the school bearing Dunlap’s name and officially dedicated the school to Dunlap.

 “It’s overwhelming at times, at times it’s a little heartbreaking and at times it’s encouraging because what I see here is an obligation and a duty to support Ron’s legacy,” said Ronald’s wife Yvette.